madsbangh/bTools-ObjectPainter/README.md

 For more information, check out the [API and Documentation](https://blobinet.github.io/bTools/)

-If you encounter any bugs or have any suggestions, please
+If you encounter any bugs or have any suggestions, please post an issue !